machinerohan/astronomical-db/SPEC.md

 # AstroForum — Specification

 An astronomy discussion forum with a community-curated catalogue of celestial objects.
-Think of it as a regular forum where every category maps to an object type in the catalogue, and threads can propose changes to the catalogue itself.
+It functions as a structured forum where categories map to object types in the catalogue, and threads propose changes to the catalogue itself.

 ---